raphaelmansuy/tutorials/07_develop_ai_agent_with_google_adk.md

 # Separate code execution agent (due to ADK built-in tool limitations)
 code_agent = LlmAgent(
     name="code_agent",
-    model="gemini-2.5-pro",
+    model="gemini-2.5-pro-preview-06-05",
     instruction="You are a code execution specialist.
 Execute Python code for calculations and data analysis.", description="Code execution and mathematical analysis specialist",
-    code_executor=BuiltInCodeExecutor()
+    code_executor=[BuiltInCodeExecutor]
 )
-)
 ```

 **Test this agent with**: "Research the latest developments in quantum computing, calculate the potential market size growth rate, and remind me to follow up on this next week."

-> **Important**: ADK currently supports only one built-in tool per agent.
-To use both search and code execution, create separate agents and coordinate them using multi-agent patterns.
+> **Important**: Each agent can only use one built-in tool.
+To use both search and code execution, create separate agents and coordinate them using `agent_tool.AgentTool()` pattern.

-### The Magic of Deep Think Mode
+### The Magic of Advanced Reasoning

-Gemini 2.5's Deep Think Mode is like having a colleague who actually pauses to think before speaking.
-Instead of immediately generating the first plausible response, it internally evaluates multiple possibilities[^6].
+Gemini 2.5 models offer enhanced thinking capabilities when configured appropriately.
+Models like `gemini-2.5-flash-preview-05-20` support adaptive thinking, which allows the model to pause and consider multiple possibilities before responding[^6].

 **Example**: Ask your agent a complex question like "Should I invest in renewable energy stocks given the current political climate?"
 Watch how it considers multiple angles before responding.

+**Note**: Thinking capabilities vary by model version and may require specific configuration.

 ## 5. Multi-Agent Orchestration: Building Your AI Team